Using QSVT for Fixed-point Amplitude Amplification

 res ^= logical_and((state.a + state.b) == 3, (state.c - state.a) == 2)

-Wrapping everything together for the FPAA case
+Wrapping Everything for the FPAA Case

 @qfunc